algolia/pwa-ecom-ui-template/README.md

 1. Start the development server: `npm run dev` or `yarn dev`
 1. [Open the project in your browser](http://localhost:3000)

+### Import datasets and configurations

+By default, the PWA Ecom UI Template uses environment variables pointing to the `latency` Algolia application.
+It lets you run locally right away the template but not customize the records or the indices configurations (settings, rules or synonyms for example).

+If you want to import the preview datasets along with their configurations or directly your own datasets to your own Algolia application, you can do so using the [CLI tool](./cli) as explained below.

+#### Using the preview datasets and configurations

+1. Make sure the dependencies are installed: `npm install` or `yarn install`
+1. Run the CLI: `npm run cli`
+1. Follow the CLI steps using the `Import` action, now, you should have 4 indices in your Algolia application.
+1. Configure the environment variables in the `.env.local` file as described below using your __Algolia app ID__, __search API key__ and the __products index and query suggestions names__ you used in the CLI.
+1. Start the development server: `npm run dev` or `yarn dev`

+__Note:__ You can fill in the `CLI_APP_ID` and `CLI_ADMIN_API_KEY` environment variables described below in the `.env.local` file so that the CLI tool uses these defaults when requested.

+#### Using your own datasets and configurations

+The preview datasets and configurations are located in the folder `cli/data` as JSON files:

+- `products_configuration.json`
+- `products_dataset.json`
+- `products_query_suggestions_configuration.json`
+- `products_query_suggestions_dataset.json`

+You can replace these files with your own and use the CLI tool again to import your own data instead of the preview ones.

 ### Environment variables

 Rename the [`.env.sample`](./.env.sample) file to `.env.local`.